smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Subscription Buttons/index.md

 !@

 @![iOS,android,javaSE,javaEE]
-## Unsubscribing to Subscription Buttons
+## Unsubscribing from Subscription Buttons
-To unsubscribe to a subscription button, simply tell the !@@![iOS]`SDLScreenManager`!@@![android, javaSE, javaEE]`ScreenManager`!@@![iOS,android,javaSE,javaEE] which button to unsubscribe.
 !@

 @![iOS]
-When unsubscribing, you will need to pass the observer object that you want to unsubscribe.
+When unsubscribing, you will need to pass the observer object and which button name that you want to unsubscribe.
 If you subscribed using a handler, use the observer object returned when you subscribed.
 If you subscribed using a selector, use the same observer object you passed when subscribing.

 ##### Objective-C
 ```objc